qrsforever/hexo-jupyter-notebook/README.md

 ```

 ## future
 Maybe it's a little diffcult to use..
 But it's work.
-You can see example at [my blog](blog.qiliuxiansheng.com)
+You can see example at [my blog](http://blog.qiliuxiansheng.com)

 1. The jupyter notebook width is fixed for general usage.
 Maybe it should be auto-responsive.
-2. This assums that you use
+2. This assums that you must use post_asset_folder.
+I think it's a good choice for you to manage your blog and notebook files.
+For linux and mac user, you are encouraged to use `ln -s ` command to link you jupyter notebook file to blog.

 ## License